the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## Intended Target Audience
-While this paper came out from the deRSE23 conference we believe the formulated competencies in here to have far-reaching impact beyond the domain of RSE into adjacent fields of science.
+While this paper came out from the deRSE23 conference we believe the formulated competencies in this publication to have far-reaching impact beyond the domain of RSE into adjacent fields of science.
-The most obvious examples are computer science, programmers in HPC and research data management.
+The most obvious users are computer science, programmers in HPC and research data management.
 But also the traditional STEM sciences that focus on generating more graduates with a software focus or people who traditionally find jobs in the libraries or compute centers.
+Beyond that we also explicitely mention the medical domains and the digital humanities as use-cases.
 With the increasing availability and accessibility of cluster resources to academic staff, and the growing pressure from funding agencies to prioritize projects that generate archived, annotated, re-usable and potentially remotely executable data,